HDeDeDe/shadow/README.md

 # Shadow Engine
-Shadow is a game engine built on lua 5.4.2 and raylib with the goal of being easy to use and easy to port.
+Shadow is a game engine built on lua 5.4.2 and raylib 4.0.0 with the goal of being easy to use and easy to port.

 ## Requirements
-[Raylib 4.0.0](https://github.com/raysan5/raylib/releases/tag/4.0.0) (Get source code download)
 [VSCode](https://code.visualstudio.com/) (peferably)
 ### Windows
 [MSYS2](https://www.msys2.org/) (Need for make, gcc, and libraries)